TomHardwicke/PROJ_2023_psych-journal-critique/data/prepareSample/articles/01 - fromWOS/README.txt

 Instructions for obtaining data files

-NOTE: these files cannot be publicly shared because they contains large portions of a proprietary database.
+NOTE: these data files cannot be publicly shared because they contains large portions of a proprietary database.

 Files:
 **savedrecs.txt (12 files where ** ranges from 00 to 12)